kermitt2/grobid/doc/Troubleshooting.md

 In case of running on limited memory hardware, there are various ways to deal with memory constraints in Grobid:

-- reduce the number of parallel threads on server side in grobid/grobid-home/config/grobid.yaml change the parameter `max_connections` (default is `10`, this is the max size of the thread pool that is reported in the logs)
+- reduce the number of parallel threads on server side in grobid/grobid-home/config/grobid.yaml change the parameter `concurrency` (default is `10`, this is the max size of the thread pool that is reported in the logs)

 - reduce the number of parallel processing at client side: this is the parameter `n` in the grobid python client command line